LightMem: Lightweight and Efficient Memory-Augmented Generation: Preliminary

 \subsection{Conventional Memory Systems for LLMs}

-Although implementation details and order vary across methods, LLM memory systems can often be formalized as a three-stage model for LLMs: \textbf{(I)} Raw data $D$ are first processed at a chosen level of granularity, $D^{(g)} = f_{\text{gran}}(D; g), g \in \{\text{turn}, \text{session}, \text{topic}\}$, so that information can be structured to reflect different contextual scopes. \textbf{(II)} The segmented data $D^{(g)}$ are subsequently summarized or extracted to generate memory units, $U = f_{\text{sum}}(D^{(g)})$, which are then stored and organized within structural backends such as vector databases or knowledge graphs, enabling long-term retention. \textbf{(III)} Many systems incorporate an updating mechanism to mitigate issues such as context conflicts or outdated information, $M' = f_{\text{update}}(M, R; U)$, where $M$ denotes the existing memory bank, $R$ represents the newly generated memory units, and $U$ specifies the update or forgetting policy.
+We describe mainstream memory architectures pipeline in terms of two major stages. \textbf{(I) Memory Bank Construction.} This stage can be further decomposed into three sub-stages: (a) Raw data $D$ are first processed at a chosen level of granularity, $D^{(g)} = f_{\text{seg}}(D; g), g \in \{\text{turn}, \text{session}, \text{topic}\}$ in dialog scenario; (b) The segmented data $D^{(g)}$ are then summarized or extracted to generate memory entries, $E = f_{\text{sum}}(D^{(g)})$, which are stored and organized within structural backends such as vector databases or knowledge graphs to enable long-term retention; (c) Many systems incorporate an updating mechanism to mitigate issues such as context conflicts or outdated information, $M' = f_{\text{update}}(M, R; U)$, where $M$ denotes the existing memory bank, $R$ represents newly generated memory entries, and $U$ specifies the update or forgetting policy. \textbf{(II) Retrieval and Usage.} When a new user query arrives, the system retrieves relevant entries from the memory bank, integrates them with the query to construct the final prompt, and then invokes the model to produce a response.